-The second in a series of interviews with the cast and creative team of Fast Track.
+The fourth in a series of interviews with the cast and creative team of Fast Track.

 Alex Berry recently graduated from the Bristol Old Vic Theatre Design MA course.
 She is an alumnus of the North Wall Summer Outreach (2011) and has since designed several shows for us, including 2012′s Dead on her Feet.
 Future projects include Song of Riots (Awake Projects / North Wall), and Ilana Turner’s O Réjane at The Bootleg Theatre, Los Angeles in November 2014.
 We asked her about the inspiration behind her design for Fast Track:

 “Parks are funny places.
 They are everyone’s and no-one’s: a space without rules, almost.
 A park on a weekday afternoon, when most of the polite working world is off working, is a place where anything can happen.

 There is a disarming ordinariness to the characters when we first meet them and we wanted to create a space which complemented this feel of the humdrum and the everyday, whilst also allowing for the possibility of the absurd and extreme.
 I was inspired initially by the lost quality of the characters and by our relationship to strangers in a park as faceless beings, bodies that take up space.
 We were drawn to the work of Melinda Gibson who creates surreal collage pieces in which a human silhouette appears to be a window into another place and time, and also collected a lot of images of people dissolving into their environment.